Sal-ah-cmd/data-structures-portfolio/projects/project1.md

 ---
 ### Research Question
 How is median household income associated with broadband subscription rates across North Carolina counties?

+I chose this question because access to reliable internet has become important for things like school, work, healthcare, and everyday communication.
+At the same time, not every community has the same level of broadband subscription.
+I wanted to see if household income is related to these differences across North Carolina counties.
+This could be useful for understanding the digital divide and for people who make decisions about broadband resources and programs.
+The results can show whether counties with higher incomes tend to have higher broadband subscription rates, although they cannot explain why those differences exist.

 ### Dataset
 The dataset comes from the U.S. Census Bureau’s 2024 American Community Survey (ACS) 5-Year Estimates through the Census API and contains county-level data for North Carolina, with each row representing a county and including median household income, broadband subscription rates, and computer ownership percentages.
 Dataset size : 100 counties with no missing values found.